abradley2/frpuccino/README.md

 }
 ```

-`UpdateResult<Model, Event>` is very flexible.
+`UpdateResult<Model, Action>` is very flexible.
 We can not only give a single
 scheduled task to be executed as a result of update, but many.

 ```